 This program is used by hundreds of colleges and universities nationwide and reflects national best practices for student education and prevention.

-All NMSU students are expected to complete the RespectEDU module.
+All NMSU main-campus students are expected to complete the RespectEDU module.

 Completing the course demonstrates your commitment to helping us maintain a campus that supports safety, respect, and well-being for all Aggies.